 Kristina Munroe PE

-I'm Kristina Munroe, an engineer, and author of Twisted Oak: A Journey to Create a Self-Sustaining Life and Home, a memoir that follows my family’s journey toward self-sustainability along with some technical inserts for good measure.
+Hi, I'm Kristina Munroe from Sustainable Home Resource and the author of Twisted Oak: A Journey to Create a Self-Sustaining Life and Home.